 Composer - Clarinetist

-The dynamic and vivid music of Mexican-American composer and clarinetist Victor Rangel (b.1996) seeks to represent the emotional essence of stories, processes, sentences, and sometimes just words.
-Rangel’s approach is to depict pure impressions of a subject after one abstracts its content.
-This is influenced by the study of formal logic, which assesses arguments by stripping away the content–thus getting rid of any ambiguity and vagueness naturally created by language–in order to fully and solely assess the form.
+The music of Mexican-American composer and clarinetist Victor Rangel (b.1996) seeks to represent the emotional essence of stories, processes, sentences, and sometimes just words.
+Rangel’s approach is influenced by the study of formal logic, which assesses arguments by abstracting the content – thus getting rid of any ambiguity and vagueness naturally created by language – in order to fully and solely assess the form.

-Commissions for Rangel’s music have come from distinguished groups and individuals such as the Houston Symphony, Houston Grand Opera Co., AURA Contemporary Ensemble, Apollo Chamber Players, and Chester Rowell (clarinet).
-Rangel’s music has also been performed by University of Georgia Rote Hund Muzik, Kaitlyn Stavinoha (soprano), Erika Lawson (viola), Richard Nunemaker (clarinet), Andres Gonzalez (violin), among others.
+Commissions for Rangel’s music have come from distinguished groups such as the Houston Symphony, Houston Grand Opera Co., Lyric Theatre @ Illinois, White Snake Projects, Apollo Chamber Players, and the AURA Contemporary Ensemble.
+Additionally, Rangel’s music has been performed by the Fidelio Trio, New Music on the Point, University of Chicago New Music Ensemble, University of Georgia Rote Hund Muzik, Richard Nunemaker (clarinet), Christopher Otto (violin), and Alex Sopp (flute), and has been under the direction of Nathan Gunn, Christopher Rountree, and Casey Robards.
 Rangel has appeared on Houston Public Media (KUHF) and has collaborated with the Houston Ballet Academy, Houston Grand Opera High School Voice Studio, and the Aurora Picture Show.
-Awards for his compositions include two University of Houston Sarofim Composition Awards (2015 and 2017) (undergraduate division) and the American Festival for the Arts Composition Departmental Award.

 BIOGRAPHY